HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 There are multiple ways to work with environment variables, but for this project, we will use [environs](https://github.com/sloria/environs), a popular third-party package that comes with additional Django-specific features.
 Use pip to add `environs` and include the double quotes, `""`, to install the helpful Django extension.

+**What are Environment Variables?**
+- **Environment Variables** are special variables that store important information about your computer system or application.
+They are like small containers where you can keep specific values, such as passwords, database settings, or API keys, that your program needs to run.
+- These variables are **set outside of your program** and can be accessed by your program when it is running.

+**Purpose of Environment Variables**
+- **Security:** Environment variables help keep sensitive information like passwords and API keys safe.
+Instead of hard-coding these values directly into your code (which can be risky), you can store them in environment variables.
+- **Flexibility:** They make your application more flexible because you can easily switch between different settings (like development, testing, or production) without changing your code.
+You simply change the environment variables.
+- **Configuration:** By using environment variables, you can configure how your application behaves in different environments (like on your local computer or on a live server).

+### Real-World Usage in Django Projects

+In real-world Django projects, you often need to manage different settings depending on where your project is running.
+For example:
+- **Local Environment:** When you are developing on your own computer.
+- **Production Environment:** When your website is live and accessible to users.
+- **Testing Environments:** If you have separate servers for testing new features before making them public.

+Instead of hard-coding different settings for each environment directly into your code, which can be messy and insecure, you can use environment variables.
+This way, you can easily toggle between environments by changing the values of these variables.

+**Example with `environs` Package:**
+- In this project, you'll use a Python package called `environs` to manage environment variables.
+This package allows you to load and manage environment variables easily in Django, and it even includes some extra features specific to Django projects.
+-
 ```bash
 pipenv install "environs[django]"==11.0.0
 ```